 In the days of the judges lived Boaz.
 For him, God is everything.
 He greeted the workers in his field with, “The Lord be with you.”
 Amid a broken nation, Boaz is imbued with love and loyalty to the Lord.
 Hence, his greeting to his servants and maidservants.
-Even if he was rich, Boaz is not stingy.
+Even if he is rich, Boaz is not stingy.
 His attitude towards Ruth, a poor stranger who gathers from the ears of corn left on the field in her struggle for survival, speaks volumes.

 He allows the woman to gather from the bounty, even offers her a job, and then falls in love with her.
-As you read this article, you will discover that Boaz is important because he was a man chosen by God to confirm and fulfill Naomi’s prayer and to be spared her daughter-in-law’s poverty and pain.
+As you read this article, you will discover that Boaz is important because he was chosen by God to confirm and fulfill Naomi’s prayer and to be spared her daughter-in-law’s poverty and pain.
 At the same time, we also learn that Ruth pursued Boaz but was pushed back by her mother-in-law.
 I wish you an enjoyable reading and hope you truly understand the beautiful story of the true biblical man, Boaz.

 Why is Boaz important in the Bible?

 Israel received from God a land flowing with milk and honey.
 In return, they had to love and serve Him.
 However, during the time of the judges, everyone did as they pleased and served idols.
-God commands that the heavens are closed, and the earth does not yield its fruit.
+God commands that the heavens are closed and the earth does not yield fruit.
 Moab was unblemished from his youth and rested without fear on his lees.
 He was not poured from one vessel to another nor carried away into bondage.
 Elimelech would probably have only wanted to live in the land for a short time.

-Boaz is important in the Bible because he is a man of God, compassionate and supportive of the needs of others.
+Boaz is important in the Bible because he is a man of God, compassionate, and supportive of the needs of others.
 And through him, God worked to answer Naomi’s prayers.

 We can see that son goes much further down the path of disobedience than his parents.
 Mahlon and Chilion take as their wives girls from Moab.
 Now away from God’s people, they live another ten years in Moab, after which they also pass away without having children.
 This is why Ruth came to Bethlehem because her husband died.
 And she met Boaz, God’s great and essential man and follower.